Womanhood Diaries, Vol. 4: The People Who Loved Us and Lied to Us

-I’ve grappled daily with how much to say—how much to protect the people I love.
+I’ve grappled with how much to say—how much to protect the people I love.

 And lately, I’ve been sitting with a harder question: